hakeem-amsagguine/linux/Documentation/driver-api/vme.rst

 ~~~~~~~~~~~~~~~~~~~~

 The function :c:func:`vme_master_read` can be used to read from and
-:c:func:`vme_master_write` used to write to configured master windows.
+:c:func:`vme_master_write` used to write to configured master linux.

 In addition to simple reads and writes, :c:func:`vme_master_rmw` is provided to
 do a read-modify-write transaction.
 Parts of a VME window can also be mapped
 into user space memory using :c:func:`vme_master_mmap`.

-Slave windows
+Slave linux
 -------------

-Slave windows provide devices on the VME bus access into mapped portions of the
+Slave linux provide devices on the VME bus access into mapped portions of the
 local memory.
-The number of windows available and the access modes that can be
+The number of linux available and the access modes that can be
 used is dependent on the underlying chipset.
 A window must be configured before
 it can be used.